polkadot-js/docs/docs/substrate/constants.md

 ### proxyDepositBase: `BalanceOf`
 - **interface**: `api.consts.proxy.proxyDepositBase`
 - **summary**:   The base amount of currency needed to reserve for creating a proxy.

+  This is held for an additional storage item whose value size is `sizeof(Balance)` bytes and whose key size is `sizeof(AccountId)` bytes.

 ### proxyDepositFactor: `BalanceOf`
 - **interface**: `api.consts.proxy.proxyDepositFactor`
 - **summary**:   The amount of currency needed per proxy added.

+  This is held for adding 32 bytes plus an instance of `ProxyType` more into a pre-existing storage value.
+Thus, when configuring `ProxyDepositFactor` one should take into account `32 + proxy_type.encode().len()` bytes of data.

 ___